Lebanese Nigerians: Identity

-Additionally, research notes the relative lack of cohesion in the Lebanese community in the first half of the twentieth century, with internal divides based on sectarian, ideological, religious, and subethnic differences.
-However, there were some collective organisations — such as the Lebanese Union of Nigeria, largely to lobby colonial officials on the community's behalf; these organisations became the precursors to modern Lebanese Nigerian civil society and identity.
+Research notes the relative lack of cohesion in the Lebanese community in the first half of the twentieth century, with internal divides based on ideological, religious, sectarian, and subethnic differences.
+However, there were some collective organisations — such as the Lebanese Union of Nigeria, largely formed to lobby colonial officials and indigenous chiefs on the community's behalf — which became the precursors to modern Lebanese Nigerian civil society and identity.
+Also, mid-twentieth century scholars noted that the Levantine community had greater social cohesion than the contemporary European population.
 In post-independence Nigeria, Lebanese identity formed amid racialization, communal tensions, and community-building.